-(read-bytevector k) procedure (read-bytevector k port) procedure allocated bytevector in left-to-right order and returns the bytevector.
+(read-bytevector k)procedure (read-bytevector k port) procedure allocated by tevector in left-to-right order and returns the by tevector.
 If no bytes are available before the end of file, an end-of-file object is returned.

-Reads the next k bytes, or as many as are available before the end of file, from the binary input port into a newly
+Reads the next k bytes, or as many as are available before the end of file, from the binary input port into a newly 58

 (read-bytevector! bytevector) procedure

-(read-bytevector! bytevector start) procedure
+(read-bytevector! bytevector port) procedure

-(read-bytevector! bytevector start end) procedure
+(read-bytevector! bytevector port start) procedure

-(read-bytevector! bytevector start end port)
+(read-bytevector! bytevector port start end)

-- procedure

-Reads the next end - start bytes, or as many as are available before the end of file, from the binary input port into bytevector in left-to-right order beginning at the start position.
+Reads the next end-start bytes, or as many as are available before the end of file, from the binary input port into bytevector in left-to-right order beginning at the start position.
 If end is not supplied, reads until the end of bytevector has been reached.
 If start is not supplied, reads beginning at position 0.
 Returns the number of bytes read.
 If no bytes are available, an end-of-file object is returned.